 The Governance Committee has reviewed and discussed the Compensation Discussion and Analysis with management.
-Based on such review and discussions, the Governance Committee recommended to the Board that the Compensation Discussion and Analysis be included in this Annual Report.
+Based on such review and discussions, the Governance Committee recommended to the Board that the Compensation Discussion and Analysis be included in this Proxy Statement and the Company's Annual Report.